Home

 Imagine a gathering where you and your closest friends, family members or coworkers get together to experience a forest bathing session.
 This practice is a wonderful way to deepen your existing relationships while simultaneously connecting to nature.
 These walks can be customized for your group’s specific needs.

-Custom group sessions start at $240 for a 2-hour session for a group of up to 4 people.
+Contact Ellen for Custom Group Session prices.
 Pricing is based on the length of the session (from 2-3 hrs.) and the number of participants.

 Custom Private Walks